Lifetime Productivity and Maintenance Costs of solar panels

 Posted: Tuesday, 9/27/16 @ 11am EST

 As you may already know, a solar panel system is good for the environment, but it has always been thought of as expensive to install and maintain.
-The reality is that the costs of installing and maintaining such a system are falling every day.
-Over the years it has become an increasingly affordable and easy to maintain alternative source of electricity.
+The reality is that the costs associated with installing and maintaining such a system are falling every day.
+But over the last decade, solar photovoltaic systems have become an increasingly affordable and easy to maintain alternative source of electricity.